jaqque/dotfiles/README.md

 I liked all of the ideas, and none of the implementations.

-The one that best suited my desires was Ban Alman's, so I have based my work off of his.
+The one that best suited my desires was Ben Alman's, so I have based my work off of his.

 [oh-my-zsh]: https://github.com/robbyrussell/oh-my-zsh
 [holman]: https://github.com/holman/dotfiles